 Is the Kaspersky Club breach still dangerous in 2026?

-If your email was in the Kaspersky Club breach
+What to do if your email was in the Kaspersky Club breach

 Change your Kaspersky Club password immediately